docker/docs/desktop/faqs.md

 When uploading diagnostics to help Docker with investigating issues, the uploaded diagnostics bundle may contain personal data such as usernames and IP addresses.
 The diagnostics bundles are only accessible to Docker, Inc. employees who are directly involved in diagnosing Docker Desktop issues.

-By default Docker, Inc. will delete uploaded diagnostics bundles after 30 days.
+By default, Docker, Inc. will delete uploaded diagnostics bundles after 30 days.
 You may also request the removal of a diagnostics bundle by either specifying the diagnostics ID or via your GitHub ID (if the diagnostics ID is mentioned in a GitHub issue).
-Docker, Inc. will only use the data in the diagnostics bundle to investigate specific user issues, but may derive high-level (non personal) metrics such as the rate of issues from it.
+Docker, Inc. will only use the data in the diagnostics bundle to investigate specific user issues but may derive high-level (non personal) metrics such as the rate of issues from it.

+For more information, see [Docker Data Processing Agreement](https://www.docker.com/legal/data-processing-agreement){: target="_blank" rel="noopener" class="_"}.

 ## Mac FAQs